-1076 In synthetic chemistry, identifying the key functional groups that influence reaction 1077 pathways is crucial for designing efficient synthesis strategies, especially when dealing 1078 with large molecules containing multiple functional groups.
-If the dominant degrees 1079 of freedom are known, especially the VRI region, chemists can target these features 1080 to streamline synthesis.
+In synthetic chemistry, identifying the key functional groups that influence reaction pathways is crucial for designing efficient synthesis strategies, especially when dealing with large molecules containing multiple functional groups.
+If the dominant degrees of freedom are known, especially the VRI region, chemists can target these features to streamline synthesis.

-In this paper we analyse cases where a valley bifurcation occurs without an inter-081 vening ridge.
-We call this event valley bifurcation (VB).
-In the next Section we repeat 082 the definition of the reaction path models of interest: Newton trajectories (NTs) and 083 gradient extremals (GEs).
-In Section III we discuss different relations of a VRI region 084to the singular NT traversing it, and of cases of onyl VB, for different 2D test PES.
-085 In Section VI we add a discussion.
-A conclusion is given in Section V. Appendix 1-086 3 reports on the index theorem of NTs, the avoided crossing of GEs, and the 2D 087 representation of NTs or GEs.
-088
+In the next Section we repeat the definition of the reaction path models of interest: Newton trajectories (NTs) and gradient extremals (GEs).
+In Section III we discuss different relations of a VRI region to the singular NT traversing it, for different 2D test PES.
+In Section VI we add a discussion.
+A conclusion is given in Section V.